What is Electro Mobility (e-mobility)? – a Definition from SPI Lasers

 E-mobility has become increasingly technically available in recent years due to factors such as falling battery prices, advances in alternative fuels and technological developments such as electronic motor innovations and improvements in energy density in batteries.
 In addition, e-mobility has received a real surge in popularity due to factors such as a public and governmental desire to reduce greenhouse gas emissions and concerns over oil dependency and potential price rises of oil.

 E-mobility “Also known as”

-Here at SPI Lasers, we considered the various other terms, which are e-mobility, Emobility, eMobility and electro mobility.
+Here at SPI Lasers, we considered the various other terms, which are e-mobility, Emobility, eMobility, electro mobility and even electric mobility.
 All of these terms mean exactly the same thing, but throughout our website, we will use e-mobility, which is the most commonly worded spelling use on the Google Search Engine.

 What product categories are there within e-mobility?

 Many people immediately think with e-mobility about the Automotive sector (cars and buses), but e-mobility covers many more product categories than this including:

 - Electric helicopters